purnimac/CTRP_4x_PO/README.md

 Properties
 ----------
-Set CI properties at  CTRP_4x_PO/build-po/tier-properties/ci.properties
+Properties at  CTRP_4x_PO/build-po/tier-properties (for IntTest and later.
+CI will pull from local properties in the pom.xml).